 Condition of the Market/Industry

 As you might expect, the best time to sell your business is during a period of strong economic growth.
 Of course, a good business can be sold in a weak economy; however, valuations are typically depressed as global and national asset prices decline, which doesn’t help business owners who are looking to maximize value.
 While it is nearly impossible to time the peak of an economic expansion or the trough of a recession, it is ideal to look to current economic indicators to identify optimal and less than optimal times to sell a business.
+Keep in mind, however, some businesses and industries thrive in slow economic times and may, in turn, generate value in light of economic pressure.

 The industry is equally important to understand.
 Investors are extremely attuned to struggling industries or sectors that have fallen out of favor.
 In an ideal world, you would seek to sell your business when industry sentiment is particularly strong and demand is high.